schmeekygeek/backend-book/src/book/10-conditionals.md

     fmt.Println("Eligible")
 }
 ```
 You may or may not surround the condition with parentheses.
-Also, it is necessary to know that the `else if` or `else` keywords must start right after the previous block ends.
-This won't compile.
+Also, it is necessary to know that the `else if` or `else` keywords must start right after the last block's curly brace ends.
+This won't compile:
 ```go
 if <condition> {